mr-fatalyst/fastopenapi/docs/advanced/architecture.md

 ### 4. Thread Safety

-- All caches use locks
+- Shared caches (schemas, signatures) guarded by locks
-- Request-scoped caching with `WeakKeyDictionary`
+- Request-scoped dependency cache with `WeakKeyDictionary`, guarded by an `RLock`
-- Per-function locks in dependency resolver
-- Double-checked locking pattern
+- Each request is handled by a single thread, so the dependency resolver needs no cross-request/per-function locking

 ### 5. Performance